unicef/iogt/README.md

 node_modules/.bin/cypress open
 ```

-## Technical Report

-## Hide View Live button from admin panel
+## Hiding View Live button from admin panel
 If you want to hide view live and preview button from admin panel then do the following steps

-1. Inherit class from DisplayViewLiveOnAdminMixin `home.models`
+1. Inherit class from DisplayViewLiveOnAdminMixin
-2. View Live and preview button will be hide for this page on admin panel
+2. View Live and preview button will be hidden for this page on admin panel

 ## Adding new localizable strings to the code base